HemantPra389/HemantPra389/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [prajapatihemant768@gmail.com](mailto:prajapatihemant768@gmail.com)
 * 🧠  I'm currently learning Clean Architecture using TDD approach
-* 🤝  I'm open to collaborating on any Flutter based application
+* 🤝  Maintainer of Hacktoberfest repo for flutter contributors

 ### Skills